Tench-class submarine: Design

-A design weakness of earlier classes solved by the Tench re-design were the ballast tank vent riser pipes that passed through the interior of the boat in the forward and after torpedo rooms.
-These pipes allowed #1 and #7 Main Ballast Tanks (MBT) (located in the single hull sections of the boat) to vent air during diving, which allowed water to flood into them from below.
-The tops of these tanks formed the walking deck in the interior of both rooms and thus the normal location of the vent valves (the top of the tank) could not be used.
-The riser pipes allowed the tanks to vent, but when the tanks were full these pipes contained water at full submergence pressure inside the torpedo rooms.
+A design weakness of earlier classes solved by the Tench redesign was having the ballast tank vent riser pipes pass through the interior of the boat in the forward and after torpedo rooms.
+These pipes allowed #1 and #7 main ballast tanks (MBTs) (located in the single-hull sections of the boat) to vent air during diving, which allowed water to flood into them from below.
+The tops of these MBTs formed the walking deck in the interior of both rooms, thus the normal location of the vent valves (the top of the tank) could not be used.
+The riser pipes allowed the MBTs to vent, but when they were full, these pipes contained water at full submergence pressure inside the torpedo rooms.
 If these pipes ruptured during depth charge attack, catastrophic flooding would occur.
-Solving this problem initially proved quite difficult, but ultimately required the complete rearrangement of the ballast tanks. #1 MBT was moved to a location forward of the end of the pressure hull, thus allowing it to vent directly into the superstructure like the rest of the MBT's.
-This move eliminated the riser pipes completely. #7 MBT, after stability and buoyancy calculations were run, was found to be redundant and was converted to a variable fuel oil/ballast tank, increasing the class's surfaced range.
+Solving this problem initially proved quite difficult, but ultimately required the complete rearrangement of the MBTs.
+The #1 MBT was moved to a location forward of the end of the pressure hull, thus allowing it to vent directly into the superstructure like the rest of the MBTs.
+This move eliminated the riser pipes completely.
+The #7 MBT, after stability and buoyancy calculations were run, was found to be redundant and was converted to a variable fuel oil/ballast tank, increasing the class's surfaced range.
 These changes forced a rearrangement of the associated piping runs and locations of many of the other tanks.
 Being almost entirely internal, these changes resulted in a boat that was visually almost indistinguishable from the earlier Balao class, with the exception of a sharper angle (or knuckle) at the lower corner of the bow (only visible when the boat was drydocked).
 Another difference was the elimination of small bulges around the motor room that previously accommodated the reduction gears.

 A significant benefit of the tank rearrangement was that these boats could carry two additional torpedoes for the lower bow tubes in the forward torpedo room, giving a total of 26 torpedoes carried.
-Later, this would be increased again with two additional torpedoes for the bottom stern tubes in the aft torpedo room, for a total of 28 torpedoes carried.
+Later, this was increased again with two additional torpedoes for the bottom stern tubes in the aft torpedo room, for a total of 28 torpedoes carried.
 Submarine crews had been asking for more torpedoes, but this could not be accommodated in the previous classes, as the vent risers restricted the available space.

 Torpedoes

-At the beginning of World War II the standard torpedo for US fleet submarines was the 21-inch, Mark 14 torpedo.
-As the war progressed, the Navy introduced the electric wakeless Mark 18 Torpedo and the Mark 23 torpedo, a simplified high-speed-only version of the Mark 14.
-Additionally, a small 19" swim-out acoustic homing Mark 27 torpedo supplemented the armament in fleet boats for defense against escorts.
-Near the end of the war, the offensive Mark 28 torpedo acoustic homing torpedo was introduced.
-Well after the war the Mark 37 Torpedo was introduced.
+At the beginning of World War II, the standard torpedo for US fleet submarines was the 21-inch Mark 14 torpedo.
+As the war progressed, the USN introduced the electric, wakeless Mark 18 Torpedo and the Mark 23 torpedo, a simplified, high-speed-only version of the Mark 14.
+Additionally, a small, 19-inch swim-out, acoustic-homing Mark 27 torpedo supplemented the armament in fleet boats for defense against escorts.
+Near the end of the war, the offensive Mark 28 acoustic-homing torpedo was introduced.
+Well after the war, the Mark 37 Torpedo was introduced.